zeev-b/sn/Readme.md

 ```bash
 python sortfiles.py
 ```
-will default to organizing the files in `./transcripts`.
-After running the command, transcript files will be moved into subdirectories such as `./transcripts/2015`, `./transcripts/2016`, etc.
+will default to organizing the files in the `./transcripts` directory.
+After running the command, the transcript files will be moved into subdirectories, such as `./transcripts/2015`, `./transcripts/2016`, and so on.

 ### 4. Set Up API Key
 Create a `.env` file: